-Use Last Year's Tax Return as a Baseline
+Use Last Year's Return as a Baseline

-If you used tax software to prepare your return last year, it's most likely capable of resurrecting that data to give you some idea of what you'll owe in the current year.
+Most tax software is capable of resurrecting your data from last year if you used it to prepare your return.
+This should give you an idea of what you'll owe in the current year.
 Some software even has the ability to build in certain scenarios so your income or deductions can be adjusted upward or downward.

-You Can Play Catchup
+You Can Play Catch-up

-If you miss or are unable to make the first or even the second estimated tax payments, you can catch up by paying a little extra with your third payment.
-This can help avoid any big tax surprises and cash crunches come April when the final bill is due.
+You can catch up by paying a little extra with your third and fourth payments if you miss or are unable to make the first or even the second estimated payment, but the sooner you catch up, the better.
+This can help you avoid any big tax surprises and cash crunches come April when the final bill is due.

-You Can Make a One-Time Payment to Cover One-Time Financial Events
+You Can Make a One-Time Payment

 Remember, the schedule set by the IRS is a series of deadlines.
-You can always make a payment before that date, and you can cover your entire liability in one payment if you want to.
+You can always make a payment before a set date, and you can cover your entire liability in one payment if you want to.
 You don't have to divide up what you might owe into a series of four quarterly payments.

 Keep an Eye on Penalty Triggers

-Some Tips for Calculating Federal Taxes in Advance
+Tips for Calculating Federal Taxes in Advance

 Check out these apps for calculating your estimated federal taxes:

 - Tax Calculator by TaxSlayer: This nice-looking app can calculate federal income tax on wages, business profits, unemployment benefits, and Social Security benefits.
-It also handles common deductions for home and property, charity donations, education, and IRA contributions.
-Check it out via the Apple App Store, Google Play, or on their web app.
+It also handles common deductions for home and property, charitable donations, education, and IRA contributions.
+Check it out via the Apple App Store, Google Play, or their web app.